aws-samples/sample-neurosymbolic-text-to-SQL-with-symbolic-planner/README.md

 verified* against the user's intent — not just plausible-looking SQL stitched together by a language model.

+To see how it works, let's consider a ridiculously simple example.
+Consider the question "How many employees are at least 30 years old?".
+Given an appropriate DB schema, we convert this into a [Domain Relational Calculus](https://en.wikipedia.org/wiki/Domain_relational_calculus) (DRC) expression:

+> {COUNT(id) | ∃ id,name,age (id,name,age ∈ Employees ∧ age >= 30)}

+Given this _target_ DRC expression and a set of degenerate DRC expressions, one per DB table, we use a symbolic planner to find a tree of [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) (RA) operators that convert the tables into the target relation.
+Finally we convert this tree of RA operators into a SQL query (and simplify it).

 The pipeline:

 1. An LLM converts the question into Domain Relational Calculus (DRC), a